VRazgaitis/VRazgaitis/README.md

 I started coding while designing daring architectural projects at ARUP - soaring skyscrapers, bustling international airports, and arts and cultural landmarks.

-I've since went all in on CS. i recently finished my MS in Comp Sci at UChicago, and am currently building March Fitness, a global fitness leaderboard challenege with 500+ daily active users🦾
+I've since went all in on CS.
+I recently finished my MS in Comp Sci at UChicago, and am building March Fitness, a global fitness leaderboard challenege with 500+ daily active users🦾

 <figure>
   <picture>